farukdll/42-minishell/README.md

   - what is redirecrion?

   - what is redline library?
-  (You may get an error while adding the Redline library to the project.) (detailed research)
+  (You may get an error while adding the Redline library to the project)-(detailed research).

-  - write parser for commands to use. (create the structure for the parser.)
+  - write parser for commands to use. (create the structure for the parser).

-  - what is environmental variable? (search well.)
+  - what is environmental variable? (search well).

   - hat is the execute function(execve)?
-(Transfer the incoming commands to execve.)
+(Transfer the incoming commands to execve).

-  - what is redirection?  (call dup functions for redirects.)
+  - what is redirection?  (call dup functions for redirects).

-  -
-  -
-  -
+  - signal and set commands like ctrl + c.

+  - create a nice history with add_history in the redline library.

+  - what is fork? (research the way it returns as it will be used a lot to execute).

 ```

+I wish good work